2010 United States House of Representatives elections in Indiana

 Indiana has nine seats in the House, apportioned according to the 2000 United States census.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in Indiana by district:

-Congressional districts

 District 1

 Democrat Pete Visclosky has represented this district since 1985.
 The PVI is D+8.
 He faced Republican activist Mark Leyva and Libertarian candidate Jon Morris.
 Visclosky was endorsed by the Northwest Indiana Times and the Indianapolis Star.

-2010
+Predictions

 District 2

-Democrat Joe Donnelly has represented this district since 2007 and ran for reelection.
+Democrat Joe Donnelly had represented this district since 2007 and ran for reelection.
 He was challenged by Republican nominee State Representative Jackie Walorski, whom he defeated.

 Obama carried this district with 54% of the vote in 2008.